Field Experience Guide

 **Submits updated copy of Reflection in Action to mentor(s) and FA at least 1 week prior to the Interim and Final Meetings

 *** Constructive feedback is an essential aspect of formative learning throughout field experience partnerships.
 As mentors, it’s important to tailor feedback to meet the specific needs of our students.
 Some mentors prefer to debrief with their candidates after lessons, while others provide ongoing feedback through Google Docs or by writing comments directly on lesson/unit plans, assessment tools or other resources.
 There is no one-size-fits-all approach to providing feedback.
-To assist with this process, optional feedback templates are available on this page.
-See “Learning Goals for Field Experiences” for concrete examples associated with each Standard.
+To assist with this process, optional feedback templates are provided below.

 Feedback Options for Mentors